LizBonn/RamificationGroup/README.md

 and María Inés de Frutos-Fernández's relevant developments in [local class field theory](https://github.com/mariainesdff/LocalClassFieldTheory).
 Our formalization primarily follows Serre's treatise [Local Fields](Local Fields (Jean-Pierre Serre) (Z-Library).pdf) as the foundational reference.
 Currently, we have completed Chaper 4, section 1 and 3.
 Below is a concise overview of the file structure to facilitate navigation:

 Our work is contained in the RamificationGroup folder.
-The principal results are organized across the following four directories:
+The principal results are organized across the following three directories:

 # LowerNumbering
 The result about lowernumbering ramification group.